-A limited company SIC code, or Standard Industrial Classification code, is a unique sequence of numbers that represents a particular business activity.
-When a new company is incorporated, at least one SIC code must be provided to Companies House to classify the type of trade carried out by the business.
+A limited company SIC code, or Standard Industrial Classification code, is a unique sequence of five numbers that represents a specific economic activity.
+When a new UK company is incorporated at Companies House, at least one SIC code must be used to describe the type of trade carried out by the business.

 Where to find your limited company SIC code

 You will find your limited company SIC code on the condensed list of SIC codes, which is available online from Companies House.
 This is a compact version of the full list of UK Standard Industrial Classification of Economic Activities 2007 available from the Office for National Statistics.